gurkenlabs/litiengine/README.md

 4. [Loading a .tmx Map](https://youtu.be/RR3QxOhV8hM)

 ## Documentation
-The [LITIengine documentation pages](https://docs.litiengine.com/) containing in-depth guides for LITIengine are currently in deployment.
+The [LITIENGINE documentation pages](https://docs.litiengine.com/) containing in-depth guides for LITIengine are currently in deployment.
 We're looking forward to your contributions!

 > :warning: We are aware that there is currently a **lack of documentation**, but we're planning to document the most important parts of the library and use-cases with the first beta release to ensure that features don't get deprecated before they're even used.